Marcel Gaumont

+Marcel Gaumont (27 January 1880, Tours—20 November 1962, Paris) was a French sculptor.

 Biography

 Gaumont was a pupil at the École nationale supérieure des Beaux-Arts in Paris and studied under Louis-Ernest Barrias, François-Léon Sicard and Jules Coutan.
-He was the joint winner of the 1908 "Prix de Rome" along with Camille Crenier and this took him to Rome's Villa Médicis from 1909 to 1912.
-He exhibited regularly at the Salon de la Société des artistes français and in 1935 won their gold medal.
+He submitted Figure modelée d'après l'antique to the school's 1900 competition for a "figure modelée" in the classical mode.
+While a student, he also made Psyché, a marble Ronde-bosse.
+He was the joint winner of the 1908 Prix de Rome for his plaster composition Le jeune Sophocle après la victoire de Salamine, along with Camille Crenier, and this took him to Rome's Villa Médicis from 1909 to 1912.
+Salamine is kept in the archives at the École nationale.
+From 1920 onwards Gaumont often collaborated with Manufacture nationale de Sèvres.
+One such work in "biscuit de porcelaine" was called "Petit coursier".
+Other works with Sèvres include Joueuses de Boules, La mort de Narcisse, Samson et Dalila, Le sommeil, Enfants a la flèche and L'amour Endormi.

+He exhibited regularly at the Société des Artistes Français and in 1935 won their gold medal.
 In 1937 his four Metopes won the major prize at the Exposition internationale de Paris.
 These works had decorated the western façade of the Palais de Tokyo at that exhibition.
 In 1938 he was made an officer of the "Légion d'honneur".
 In 1939 he became professor at the École des Beaux-Arts in Paris and in 1944 he was elected to the French Académie des Beaux-Arts taking the chair vacated by Paul Gasq.

-Works from Gaumont's time studying at the Beaux-arts de Paris, l'école nationale supérieure

-Figure modelée d'après l'antique

-This was Gaumont's submission to the school's 1900 competition for a "figure modelée" in the classical mode.

-Psyché

-This was Gaumont's marble Ronde-bosse executed whilst a pupil at the school.

-Le jeune Sophocle après la victoire de Salamine

-This was the plaster composition with which Gaumont shared the "Prix de Rome".
-The work is kept in the archives of the École nationale supérieure des beaux-arts in Paris.